wp-plugins/polylang/readme.txt

 = Where to find help ? =

 * Read the [documentation](http://polylang.wordpress.com/documentation/).
 It includes [guidelines to start working with Polylang](http://polylang.wordpress.com/documentation/setting-up-a-wordpress-multilingual-site-with-polylang/), a [FAQ](http://polylang.wordpress.com/documentation/frequently-asked-questions/) and the [documentation for programmers](http://polylang.wordpress.com/documentation/documentation-for-developers/).
+* First time users should read [Polylang - Getting started](http://plugins.svn.wordpress.org/polylang/doc/polylang-getting-started.pdf), a PDF document which explains the basics with a lot of screenshots.
 * Search the [support forum](http://wordpress.org/support/plugin/polylang).
 I know that searching in the WordPress forum is not very convenient, but please give it a try.
 You can use generic search engines such as Google too as the WordPress forum SEO is very good.
 You will most probably find your answer here.
 * If you still have a problem, open a new thread in the [support forum](http://wordpress.org/support/plugin/polylang).